 Thorough handwashing with soap and water is an immediate preventative measure for the spread of bacteria and viruses.
 Influenza and gastrointestinal infections are just two communicable examples from contaminated hands.

 Boost vitamin D in the body

-The body can produce vitamin D (unlike C), though you can maximize intake through supplements, food sources like mushrooms, eggs, and cheese, and of course natural sunlight.
+The body can produce vitamin D (unlike C) by spending time in the sun, though you can maximize intake through supplements and food sources like mushrooms, eggs, and cheese (though it can be difficult to get enough just from foods).
 Vitamin D helps to reduce virus and bacteria spread.

 You may also like: 40 most nutritious fruits and vegetables, according to experts

 B12 is essential to a healthy immune system, as well as a healthy brain, robust red blood cell count, and DNA maintenance.
 Decreased levels of B12 in the body can severely limit immune responses.
 Foods naturally high in B12 include meat, milk products, poultry, and fish, as well as nutritional yeast, fortified cereals, nori seaweed, and tempeh.